 ▪ Vijñāna Bhairava

 Under Swamiji’s direct inspiration, the Universal Shaiva Fellowship, a fully accredited nonprofit organization, was established to realize his vision of making Kashmir Shaivism available to the world.
 This is to be done without the restriction of caste, creed or color.
 It is being accomplished by preserving his teachings and making them available in as many forms as possible.
 This teaching is very valuable and uplifting for the humankind.
 It offers humanity a clear and certain vision in a time of uncertainty.
 It shows us the way home and gives us the means.
 As you can see there is a lot of work to be done.
 It is a tremendous task which is both demanding and exciting and we have dedicated our lives to its accomplishment.
 Presently the Fellowship is actively engaged in the following four areas;

 1).
-Transcribing the audio record- ings and correcting these transcriptions to create perfect records of Swamiji’s lecture/translations.
+Correcting transcriptions to create perfect records of Swamiji’s lecture/translations.

 In 1982, at his Ashram in Srinagar Kashmir, Swami Lakshmanjoo sanctioned the establishment of the Universal Shaiva Trust.
 In that same year the first publication titled “Practice and Discipline in Kashmir Shaivism” was published by the Trust.
 The second publication, “Kashmir Shaivism the Secret Supreme”, was presented to Swamiji by John Hughes on the occasion of his Birthday celebration in 1985.

 Below is a copy of the Bylaws of the Universal Shaiva Fellowship.

 The primary objectives and purposes of this corporation shall be: